 While you might cry, ‘Whyyy, what did those lil unfortunates do to deserve that?!’ keep in mind that llamas have a high natural abort rate due to genetically fragile wombs and with the animal being common livestock in Bolivia, the desiccated carcasses in varying stages of development, aren’t exactly hard to come by.
 They are in fact used as an offering to Pachamama (mother earth) by the indigenous Aymará people of Bolivia and can be burnt as an offering, buried under the foundations of a new building or hung by the front door for good luck.

-But at the market you might also find bags of coca leaves, great for warding off the evil effects of altitude sickness, potions in various forms and lots of good luck charms.
+A bit creepy but for those who are easily queased, you might also find bags of coca leaves, great for warding off the evil effects of altitude sickness, potions in various forms and lots of good luck charms.

-The stall-owners, usually dressed in the lovely Bolivian skirts and bowler hat, are more than happy to explain items to you if you make a purchase.
+The stall-owners, usually dressed in lovely Bolivian skirts and bowler hat, are more than happy to explain items to you if you make a purchase.
 So don’t be a jerk and just takes photos and run.

 The carved, soapstone charms here each have a different purpose.
 Owls for wisdom, a couple entwined for love, a sun for energy, pick a frog for business, a tortoise for health or a carved condor for safe travels.
 For luck in general, pick up one of the tiny bottles filled with coloured wood and metal charms.